knowledgepot/Prvaticalinit/README.md

 using Gi t in my own workstati on.
 This is from my local system.
 Hello from my local machine.
 This practical is done in UTAR lab.
+Hello from GitHub.
+This prcatical is done in UTAR lab.